KennethSkelton/Complexity/README.md

 ### Lab activities:

-The repository contains a stub that parses a javascript file and visits each function.
+The contains a stub that parses a javascript file and visits each function.

 1. Run the program and print all the tokens in an ast.
    ```